wcDogg/Illustrator-CC-ScriptUI-for-Dummies/README.md

 I'm a technical writer & information architect.
 Documenting what I learn is something I've always done.
 I'm not a JavaScript guru.
 I'm just starting ExtendScript & ScriptUI.

 Where Peter's guide uses examples for InDesign, this project is about Illustrator.
-And unlike the bare-bones refrence guides intended for developers who already know what they're doing, this project is written for learners.
-I sincerely hope this place helps you in some way :)
+And unlike the bare-bones refrence guides intended for developers who already know what they're doing, this project is written for learners and I sincerely hope it helps you in some way :)

 ## Quick Start